nsdcss/grunt-lessvarfile/README.md

 # grunt-lessvarfile

-> Create a LESS variables-file that collects variables defined in other LESS-files (modules/components).
+> Create a nice formatted LESS variables-file by collecting variables defined in other LESS-files (modules/components).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`